Economics: Starter Collection of Online Video Repositories

 The labor here is curatorial and organizational.
 Value is generated not through original production but through systematic selection, indexing, and contextualization.
 Accumulation occurs as new media examples are added and categorized, making monitoring important for identifying newly indexed content relevant to specific courses or concepts.

-Professor Gary Stephenson's OVR is grounded in lived experience and working-class perspectives on economic insecurity, labor, and inequality.
+Gary’s Economics is grounded in lived experience and working-class perspectives on economic insecurity, labor, and inequality.
 Rather than presenting economics as an abstract system of models or policies, the repository frames economic processes through everyday struggles over employment, wages, debt, and survival.
 The tone is direct and experiential, often privileging narrative over formal exposition.

 The repository accumulates organically, with new videos responding to shifts in economic conditions, personal experience, and broader social developments.
 Monitoring matters because content reflects changing material realities rather than a stable conceptual sequence.
 Authority here is experiential rather than institutional, offering a counterpoint to professionally produced or donor-funded economics OVRs.